On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

-For hyperplane arrangements, this product has a geometric meaning: for $F,K\in \LL$, the product $F \cdot K$ is the face that we are in after moving a small positive distance from a generic point of the face $F$ towards a generic point of the face $K$ along a straight line connecting these points (see e.g. \cite[Section 1.4.6]{AB}).
+For hyperplane arrangements, this product has been given a geometric meaning: for $F,K\in \LL$, the product $F \cdot K$ is the face that we are in after moving a small distance from a generic point of the face $F$ towards a generic point of the face $K$ along a straight segment connecting these points (see e.g. \cite{B,BD} and \cite[Section 1.4.6]{AB}).